jacksonjgee/jacksonjgee/README.md

 - Assisted in managing a **sports club**, mentoring new players
 - Captured and edited media for **school and community events**
 - Volunteered at **dog shelters** and **Park Run** events

-## 📲 Contact Details
-If you're interested in doing business with me, please contact me (preferably on gmail):
-- Jacksongee2005@gmail.com